cowboyd/nano/README.md

 With the sparse task tree that only has tasks for concurrent operations, it is a big unknown how we will generate the visualization for operations on the stack.
 Will this radically affect how we generate our visualization?

+### Open Questions

+1. If combinators are "thin", how will stream combinators effect the task tree?
+Currently in Effection, there is a nested resource created for each `map()`,`filter()`, etc... operation.
+2. If we were to base some future version of Effection on this strategy, how could we migrate users forward without losing them forever?

 [Effection]: https://frontside.com/effection
 [state monad pattern]: https://github.com/cowboyd/delimited-continuations-tutorial/blob/main/exercise-9.ts